junobuild/docs/docs/miscellaneous/local-development.md

 ### Manually

-In a folder, create a `docker-compose.yml` file.
+In a folder, create a `docker-compose.yml` file and adjust the time zone according your local settings.

 ```yml title="docker-compose.yml"
 services: